algorandfoundation/algorand-python-testing/docs/index.md

 # Algorand Python Testing

-`algopy-testing` is a companion package to [Algorand Python](https://github.com/algorandfoundation/puya) that enables efficient unit testing of Algorand Python smart contracts in an offline environment.
+`algorand-python-testing` is a companion package to [Algorand Python](https://github.com/algorandfoundation/puya) that enables efficient unit testing of Algorand Python smart contracts in an offline environment.
 This package emulates key AVM behaviors without requiring a network connection, offering fast and reliable testing capabilities with a familiar Pythonic interface.

-The `algopy-testing` package provides:
+The `algorand-python-testing` package provides:

 -   A simple interface for fast and reliable unit testing
 -   An offline testing environment that simulates core AVM functionality